ankudinov/avd-slow-cooking/slides/avd-slow-cooking.md

 - ⛔ NEVER use "handcrafted" installation direclty on your machine.
 It will break!
 Troubleshooting that is wasted time. ⏱️ → 🗑️
 - Feasible options:
+  - Dedicated and well maintained VM
   - Virtual environment
   - Containers
+    - AVD container images are in preview: fully functional, but breaking changes can happen any time
+    - No Arista TAC support possible for customers who ordered AVD support
   - AnsibleEEs
     - This one is for RedHat support 💵